jf-m/laravel-discord-bot/README.md

     }

     public function getInteractionResponse(array $interactionRequest): ?DiscordInteractionResponse {
-        // As a response to the click on the button, the modal "My Modal" will pop asking the user his name. return $this->createResponseModal('My Modal', [ new ShortTextInputComponent('Please enter your name', 'name') ]);
+        // As a response to the click on the button, the modal "My Modals" will pop asking the user his name. return $this->createResponseModal('My Modals', [ new ShortTextInputComponent('Please enter your name', 'name') ]);
     }

     public function getInteractionResponseForResponseModal(GenericDiscordInteractionModalResponse $modal, array $interactionRequest): ?DiscordInteractionResponse {